 The New York City Department of Transportation (NYC DOT) maintains the City's 12,760 miles of sidewalks and approximately 185,000 corners.
-Pedestrian ramps (curb ramps) are an integral component of the sidewalk network.
+Pedestrian (curb) ramps are an integral component of the sidewalk network.

-Pedestrian ramps are a critical component in providing for safe and accessible means of travel throughout New York City.
 Pedestrian ramps provide access on and off our streets and sidewalks and are an essential tool for all pedestrians, especially aging New Yorkers and persons with disabilities.